bismuthfoundation/Bismuth-FAQ/Install/Ubuntu_18.04_Install.md

-# Install log on an ubuntu server 18.04 Machine
+# Installation log on an ubuntu server 18.04 Machine

 Add `sudo` in front of the apt install commands if your main user is not root.
 These are all the commands I had to type to install a node on a brand new stock server.